What's the Welcome Week?

 You can arrive any day and stay as long as you want (up to one year) but the optional Welcome Weeks begin on specific dates (see below).
-Most participants purchase a one-way ticket initially, allowing ultimate flexibility.
+Many participants purchase a one-way ticket initially, allowing ultimate flexibility.
 The only time we would not recommend arriving is during the December holiday season and the first few days of the new year (about Dec 20 - Jan 4).
 You do not have to stick to a specific end date either.
 We'll ask for your best estimate so that we know when to send your alumni materials but if you decide to change this while you're in the country it's totally fine.

 How does the application process work?

 Our online application is free to start and easy to complete.
 Just a few forms and documents and we're always here if you have any questions.

 You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get two nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
 The hostels organize fun social activities to help you acclimate to your new home!